Kirkland & Ellis International LLP

 International litigation and arbitration: Kirkland represents multinational corporations, governments and government-owned entities in international arbitration and litigation cases around the world.

-Intellectual property: Kirkland represents clients in all areas of IP, patent litigation, trademark matters, outsourcing, computer software, licensing, distribution, joint venture agreements, biotechnology, data protection and e-commerce issues.
+Technology and IP Transactions: Kirkland represents clients in all areas of IP, patent litigation, trademark matters, outsourcing, computer software, licensing, distribution, joint venture agreements, biotechnology, data protection and e-commerce issues.

 Antitrust/competition: Kirkland’s antitrust and competition practice has decades of experience in litigation and transaction clearance.